TomFarley/air/README.md

 $ python -m pip install -r requirements.txt
 $ pip install --user -e .
 ```
-The following ukaea gitlab require ukaea credentials and are most easily installed from cloning and pip installing the repositories or pip installing them directory from the urls as shown below:
+The following ukaea gitlab repositories require ukaea credentials and are most easily installed from cloning and pip installing the repositories or pip installing them directory from the urls as shown below:
 ```bash
 $ pip install git+https://github.com:euratom-software/calcam.git  # Spatial calibration classes (should be installed by by setup.py?)
 $ pip install git+https://git.ccfe.ac.uk:jrh/mastu_exhaust_analysis.git  # Used for efit equilibria amongst other things